saezlab/cheerio/inst/meta_analysis_results_sidebar.md

 The contrasts from data sets used in this app can be queried and downloaded here.

-Select the contrast of interest and explore the data by sorting, filtering or downlaoding the tables.
+Select the contrast of interest and explore the data by sorting, filtering or downloading the tables.
+For full data download go to the data repository at Zenodo (doi:).